 I love this school from it's teachers to the the principal from the campus to the community.
 But really it's all about the community here.
 I know that my children are making lifelong friendships in addition to preparing for admission to the best high schools in LA (and the students do matriculate to the very best of the best schools).
 You can spend more elsewhere and perhaps have a smaller class size but I have seen no noticeable benefit in terms of where the kids end up after elementary school.
 Parental involvement is a key component of the school culture.
 The athletics program is top-notch and allows for students to participate in many sports and at varying levels of skill.
 The "middle school" classes (6th/7th/8th) have particularly excellent teachers but the Kindergarten teacher is a bit of a local legend.
 While it is a Catholic school it is just the right level of sincerity and simplicity - not judgy or "holier than thou" we are a VERY accepting school and parish.
 I consider myself and my children truly fortunate to have landed in such a fantastic place.

 St. Brendan is a private middle school in Los Angeles.
-The principal of St. Brendan is Rev. Terry Fleming and can be contacted at email@example.com.
-305 students go to St. Brendan and are mostly White, non-Hispanic; Asian; and Black, non-Hispanic.
-The student to teacher ratio at St. Brendan is 23:1.
+The principal of St. Brendan is Rev. Terry Fleming, whose e-mail is email@example.com.
+305 children attend St. Brendan and identify primarily as White, non-Hispanic; Asian; and Black, non-Hispanic.
+The ratio of students to teachers at St. Brendan is 23:1.
 Synergy Kinetic Academy is one of the nearest middle schools.

 - Computer arts